wer-zen/Axiom/README.md

 **Contributions are welcome!**

 > [!IMPORTANT]
-> too run xorg apps on wayland you would require `xwayland-satellite` installed and running on your system
+> - To run xorg apps on wayland you would require `xwayland-satellite` installed and running on your system
-> For Screen Capture you require `pipewire` and `xdg-desktop-portal-gnome` installed and running on your system.
+> - For Screen Capture you require `pipewire` and `xdg-desktop-portal-gnome` installed and running on your system.
 If screen capture isn't working try restarting your session or the system.

 ## Roadmap